mjdecker/mjdecker.github.io/_syllabi/network-architecture.md

 #### Mental Health ####
 Your mental health is important to me.
 If you are currently experiencing a crisis, call (419-372-2081) or visit the [Counseling Center] website.
 An on-call counselor is available Monday-Friday from 8am-5pm.
 The [BGSU Counseling Center] also provides a number of services such as [individual counseling], Counseling Center groups, and other [non-emergency services], and pre-recorded workshops.
 In collaboration with other campus partners, after-hours mental health support is available during the academic year via the [BGSU Crisis Response Team].

+[Lisa Weihl] (Hayes 225) is a Mental Health Champion, serving as a contact if you or someone you know needs a listening, non-judgmental ear.

 ### Course Assessment: ###
 * **HW Assignments** – (5-20 points each) – 2 to 4 homework assignments will be given related to the subject of the lecture and has a short due time.